MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/github-provisioning-tutorial.md

 ---
 # Tutorial: Configure GitHub for automatic user provisioning

-The objective of this tutorial is to show you the steps you need to perform in GitHub and Azure AD to automatically provision and de-provision user accounts from Azure AD to GitHub.
+The objective of this tutorial is to show you the steps required to perform in GitHub and Azure AD to automatically invite a user into your GitHub organization, update user account information, and remove users from your Github organization.

 ## Prerequisites